CloudLabs-MCW/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 1: Connect to the Lab VM

+> **Note**: You are already connected to the VM, ignore this task and continue from Task 2.

 In this task, you create an RDP connection to your Lab virtual machine (VM).

 1. In the [Azure portal](https://portal.azure.com), select **Resource groups** from the Azure services list.